arangodb/fuerte/README.md

 3 Create make file for  the arangodbcpp library and test programs 4 Build the arangodbcpp library and test programs

-from  ~/arangodbcpp run the following commands
+from  the home directory run the following commands

+    mkdir build
+    cd build
-    cmake ./
+    cmake ..
     make

+After the library has been build, you can generate the tests programs by rerunning cmake / make

-    cmake ./
+    cmake ..
     make

-If no errors have occurred everything should now be built
+If no errors have occurred everything should now be built.